Milenaafeworki/house_sale_model/README.md

 Our final R2 score came to 0.806, meaning that it can account for 80.6% of the data's variance.
 Our Mean Absolute Error is around $100,000, so the model won't be able to effectively predict the final dollar amount of a property sale, but we can infer the most important factors involved in calculating the price.

 ## Conclusions and Interpretation

-As we have seen, in our final model, we could account for about 77.9% of the variance in the housing price data.
-Our mean absolute error for the model is around $91,600, which is not ideal for accurately predicting a sale price.
+As we have seen, in our final model, we could account for about 78% of the variance in the housing price data.
+Our mean absolute error for the model is around $91,627, which is not ideal for accurately predicting a sale price.
 That said, based on this model, we know that the five most influential factors in property sale price with their coefficients are:

-- Latitude - How far North the property is (1.25)
+- **Latitude**:(1.25)
+    (How far North the property is) A unit increase in latitude increases the price of a property by 1.25 units.
-- Built in Medina (0.865)
+- **Built in Medina**: (0.87)
-- Built in Mercer (0.599)
+- **Built in Mercer**:(0.6)
-- Square Footage of Living Space (0.57)
-- Waterfront View (0.47)
+    A property in Medina would be worth (0.87-0.6) units more than a property in Mercer.
+- **Square Footage of Living**: a 1% increase would account for 0.61% increase in price
+- **Waterfront View**: (0.49)
+    A property's price with waterfront would be 0.49 units higher than if it didn't have waterfront.

 <img src='https://raw.githubusercontent.com/Milenaafeworki/house_sale_model/main/images/R2_final.png'>

 <img src='https://raw.githubusercontent.com/Milenaafeworki/house_sale_model/main/images/coefficients.png'>